Montgomery County Association

 4.

-ALL ends MUST be pulled in.
-Please take the extra few
+ALL ends MUST be weaved (pulled) in.
+Please take the extra

-5. When putting squares together, be sure they are secured
+When putting squares together, be sure they are secured to each

 Fleece Blankets